Starefossen/docs.influxdata.com/content/influxdb/v0.13/guides/cq_use_cases.md

 Notice that the first timestamps in `downsample_orders` are older than the first timestamps in `orders`.
-This is because InfluxDB has already deleted data from `orders` that are older than two hours (assume we executed the `SELECT` query at `2016-05-10T22:00:11Z`).
+This is because InfluxDB has already deleted data from `orders` that are older than two hours (assume we executed the `SELECT` queries at `2016-05-13T00:59:59Z`).
-InfluxDB will only start dropping data from `downsampled_orders` after one year.
+InfluxDB will only start dropping data from `downsampled_orders` after 52 weeks.

 > **Notes:**
 >